mikebaloun/Predicting-Calgary-Real-Estate-Property-Value/README.md

-# Predictive Modeling of the Calgary Real Estate Market
+# Predictive ML Modeling of the Calgary Real Estate Market

 This repository contains the complete, end-to-end data science project for developing a highly accurate predictive model for residential property assessed values in Calgary, Alberta.
 The project demonstrates a full, iterative workflow, from sourcing and cleaning raw public data to advanced feature engineering, hyperparameter tuning, and model interpretation.